If there was a poster child (er…recipe) for simple snack ideas on Fork in the Kitchen, it would definitely be homemade

 For crunch and rich caramel flavor, nothing compares to old-fashioned caramel popcorn.
-It brings up memories of carnivals and county fairs, and my favorite Chicago mix popcorn combo.
-This recipe is easy to make and pretty fool-proof with the combination of ingredients to keep the caramel smooth.
+It brings memories of carnivals and county fairs, and my favorite Chicago mix.
+This recipe is easy to make and pretty fool-proof, thanks to the combination of ingredients that ensures the caramel stays smooth.

 Caramel Corn Ingredients

 Each ingredient in this recipe has a very specific purpose in making the best caramel corn around!
 Be sure to see the full recipe card below for specific amounts.

 - Popcorn Kernels: I highly recommend making homemade stovetop popcorn to make caramel popcorn.
-You want to use unbuttered popcorn for this recipe.
+Be sure to use unbuttered popcorn for this recipe, whether homemade or store-bought.

 - Brown Sugar: using brown sugar to make the caramel results in a rich flavor because of the molasses that brown sugar is made with.

 - Maple Syrup: I might call this my *secret* ingredient.
-I just maple syrup in place of a lot of the corn syrup in this recipe (I have made it will all in place of corn syrup…but keep reading!).
+I use maple syrup in place of a lot of the corn syrup in this recipe (I have made it will all in place of corn syrup…but keep reading!).
 It adds a really good flavor and consistency.

 - Corn syrup helps with the texture of the caramel; it prevents the sugars in the caramels from crystalizing and keeps the texture smooth.
 There isn’t much in this recipe, just enough to help prevent crystalization.

 - Kosher Salt: I use Morton’s kosher salt (if you use another brand, note its weight, as different brands may be more or less dense) and have just enough in the recipe that there is a lovely sweet-and-salty balance.
-If you want the popcorn to be less salty and sweeter, you may want to consider halving the salt amount.
+If you want the popcorn to be less salty and sweeter, consider halving the amount of salt.

 - Unsalted Butter: be sure to use unsalted since we are adding our own salt.
-The butter keeps the caramel absolutely luxurious!
+Butter keeps the caramel sauce absolutely luxurious!

 - Vanilla Extract: use real vanilla extract for the most flavor!